TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         A data processor is a component that processes and manipulates data before it is displayed in the TYPO3 frontend.
 Data processors are implemented in PHP code.
-They can be executed via TypoScript configuration and affect data passed on to Fluid templates.
-Thus, it is a specific implementation to operate on data before it is passed on to the presentation layer (Fluid templates).
+They can be executed via TypoScript configuration and manipulate data that is passed to Fluid templates.
+It is therefore a specific implementation to operate on data before it is passed on to the presentation layer (Fluid templates).